dotnet/docs/docs/core/testing/unit-testing-platform-architecture-extensions.md

 ## Extensions execution order

 The testing platform consists of a [testing framework](#test-framework-extension) and any number of extensions that can operate [*in-process*](#microsofttestingplatform-extensibility) or [*out-of-process*](#microsofttestingplatform-extensibility).
-This document outlines the **sequence of calls** to all potential extensibility points to provide clarity on when a feature is anticipated to be invoked.
+This document outlines the **sequence of calls** to all potential extensibility points to provide clarity on when a feature is anticipated to be invoked:

-While a *sequence* could be used to depict this, we opt for a straightforward order of invocation calls, which allows for a more comprehensive commentary on the workflow.

 1. [ITestHostEnvironmentVariableProvider.UpdateAsync](#the-itesthostenvironmentvariableprovider-extensions) : Out-of-process
 1. [ITestHostEnvironmentVariableProvider.ValidateTestHostEnvironmentVariablesAsync](#the-itesthostenvironmentvariableprovider-extensions) : Out-of-process